-Historically the word "sangha" meant solely a formal Buddhist community made up of ordained monks and nuns.
-Today, "sangha" can also mean the community of lay practitioners.
-The Manchester Buddhism Sangha includes people who consider themselves to be Buddhist practitioners, as well as those who are simply interested in learning more about Buddhism as a religion, as a path to enlightenment or fulfillment, or as a philosophy.
-Any approach is okay!
+Historically the word "Sangha" meant a formal Buddhist community made up of ordained monks and nuns.
+Today, "Sangha" can also mean a community of lay practitioners.
+The Manchester Buddhism Sangha includes people who consider themselves to be Buddhists, as well as those who are simply interested in learning more about Buddhism as a religion, as a path to enlightenment or fulfillment, and/or as a philosophy.

 According to the Uppadha Sutta, through the "sangha" we have "admirable friendship, admirable companionship and admirable camaraderie."
 This is not easy to find!